Thyix/recursive-fractal/README.md

   Made with OpenGL and recursive functions in C++
   </p>

->  🌳  Simple drawing of a fractal tree and the korch snowflake, made with OpenGL and recursive functions  ❄️  ⚡
+>  🌳  Simple drawing of a fractal tree and the koch snowflake, made with OpenGL and recursive functions  ❄️  ⚡

 ### Fractal tree and Korch snowflake recursive drawing